 L-carnitine is a substance similar to amino acid that is produced in the body.
 The body makes sufficient L-carnitine to meet its natural needs, however in some individuals who cannot make enough (due to genetic or medical reasons), L-carnitine is a conditionally essential nutrient and must be obtained from food or supplements.
 There is another form of carnitine called D-carnitine, which is not produced nor used by the body, hence L-Carnitine is more commonly seen in nutritional supplements.

 L-carnitine plays a critical role in energy production as it helps the body metabolise fat into energy.
 It is often promoted as an aid for weight loss, to improve exercise performance, and to improve well-being.
 It is also important for heart and brain function, muscle movement, and many other body processes.
-L-carnitine can improve red blood cell counts during haemodialysis, therefore it may be supplemented in patients with serious kidney disease who are undergoing haemodialysis.
+L-carnitine can improve red blood cell counts during hemodialysis, therefore it may be supplemented in patients with serious kidney disease who are undergoing hemodialysis.

 Healthy children and adults do not need to consume carnitine from food or supplements because the liver and kidney produce sufficient amounts from the essential amino acids Lysine and Methionine to meet daily needs.
 However, for people who cannot make enough L-carnitine on their own, they may take L-Carnitine supplements, which are commonly available as tablets or capsules.
 There are no established Dietary Reference Intakes (DRIs) for L-carnitine.